 It’s not the end of the world if you can’t take advantage of this window of time.
 Your body will still absorb what it needs.

-Many post workout supplements contain BCAA’s (Amino Acids), protein, Beta-alanine, vitamins and Creatine.
-Post workout supplements do not contain caffeine or anything that gives you energy.
 Post workouts are directed to give the body what it needs to help jump start your recovery process.
-After this it is up to you to eat plenty of protein and a healthy diet.
+After this, it is up to you to eat plenty of protein and a healthy diet throughout the rest of your day.

-Most brands say that the effects will last for about 3-6 hours.
-From my personal experience, it is a lot closer to 3 hours.
-This is factored again by metabolism, strength and quantity, so we will all have variation.
+How long does pre workout last?
+Most manufacturers will say that the effects will last for about 3-6 hours.
+From my personal experience, it is a lot closer to 3 hours, but some bodies metabolize faster than others.

-If you have any more questions about when to take pre workout or need any other information on pre workout supplements in general, please leave a comment below.
-I will respond as soon as possible.
+If you have any more questions about when to take pre workout or how long does it take for pre workout to kick in, please leave a comment below and I will respond.